 (a) the worker has not completed the whole of the accrual period in respect of an entitlement to long service leave, but has completed at least 7 years of continuous service of the accrual period; and

-(b) when the advance leave is granted there is in force a state of emergency declaration under the Emergency Management Act 2005 section 56 applying to the district, or part of the district, of the employer.
+(b) when the advance leave is granted there is in force a state of emergency declaration under the Emergency Management Act 2005 section 56, or a COVID-19 declaration under section 77C of that Act, applying to the district, or part of the district, of the employer.

 (3) The period of advance leave that a worker takes under subregulation (2) must not exceed one and three-tenths weeks’ leave for each year of continuous service of the accrual period that the worker has completed.